humdrum-tools/humdrum-documentation/guide/ch14/index.md

 By default the output will be displayed on the screen.
 Using file-redirection (\>) the output can be placed in some other file.
-Note that you should never redirect the output to the same file as the input
-\-- this will destroy the original input file.
+Note that you should never redirect the output to the same file as the input &mdash; this will destroy the original input file.
 If necessary, send the output to a temporary file, and then use the UNIX **mv** command to rename the output.